RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	the	record	protocol	of	TLS	entails	the encryption	and	authentication	of	the	actual	packets	used	for transmission	of	data	over	the	secure	channel,	but	it’s	only	capable	of the	actual	transmission	and	is	not	involved	with	the	establishing	or negotiation	of	the	connection.
  	B	is	incorrect	because	negotiation	is	a	component	of	the	handshake protocol,	but	it’s	only	one	portion	of	it	and	is	not	a	protocol	by	itself.
  	D	is	incorrect	because	the	transmission	of	data	is	a	component	of	the record	protocol	but	is	not	a	protocol	of	TLS	by	itself.

-2. You	are	designing	a	new	data	center,	and	management	considers	itimperative	that	best	practices	are	followed	for	the	cabling	layout	and design,	especially	considering	the	complexity	of	modern	data	centers.
+### Question # 1 - 	You	are	designing	a	new	data	center,	and	management	considers	itimperative	that	best	practices	are	followed	for	the	cabling	layout	and design,	especially	considering	the	complexity	of	modern	data	centers.
 Which	standard	would	you	look	to	in	fulfilling	this	requirement?
 A.	BISCI
 B.	IDCA
 C.	NFPA